 Questions?
 For more information contact us at (510) 215-4350 or email us!

-Download our latest brochure, "Everything You Ever Wanted to Know About Recycling, Green Waste & Garbage Services in El Cerrito" for a full listing of services and materials accepted in each program (updated November 2019).
+"Everything You Ever Wanted to Know About Recycling, Green Waste & Garbage Services in El Cerrito" for a full listing of services and materials accepted in each program (updated November 2019), click the photo below to view the English version.

 Drop-off Recycling Center (7501 Schmidt Lane)